MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 The need to create a system that will help this business to have a clear view of their sales analytics, and be able to take action/decisions promptly and efficiently.
-With the business increasing its capacity and bigger market amplitude, in order to monitor a healthy trend of their profits, they required the instrumentations and insights into what is keeping, if that is the case, the positive trend and how to maintain it.
+With the business increasing its capacity and wider market amplitude, in order to monitor a healthy trend of their profits, they required the instrumentations and insights into what is keeping, if that is the case, the positive trend and how to maintain it.

 <br/>